Vremya: Schedule and popularity

-Vremya is produced in three daily editions, scheduled for transmission in Moscow at 13:00, 17:00 and 21:00 local time (= UTC+3), the last of these having been the programme's main edition ever since its inception in 1968.
-Given the country's vast size (it stretches over eleven time zones) editions of Vremya are also broadcast (either live or deferred) at Moscow time plus two, four, six, and eight hours, according to locality.
+Vremya ordinarily airs on television at 9:00 PM local time throughout Russia.
+To accomplish this, Channel One broadcasts eleven separate feeds of its schedule, one for each of the eleven time zones of Russia.
+Multiple editions of the newscast are produced live from Moscow throughout the day, ensuring the content is up-to-date by the time it airs in each individual time zone.

 During the Soviet era, the programme's main edition was also carried simultaneously on the primary channel of each republican station: AzTV, Belarus 1, Eesti Televisioon, Georgian Public Broadcasting, Kazakhstan-1, Channel 1 of the Kiev Telecentre, LTV1, Lithuanian National Radio and Television, Uzbekistan 1, etc. The program was also simulcast in autonomous republics as well.
-Since the premier in 1968, Vremya has been aired via satellite.
+Since its premier in 1968, Vremya has been aired via satellite.

-The broadcast lasts 30 minutes, but in special circumstances (more especially during the Soviet era), the broadcast is extended beyond the 30 minutes allotted when necessary (such as the Red Square state ceremonies and parades, CPSU Party Congress telecasts together with other CPSU-led activities, plenary sessions of the Supreme Soviet of the USSR, and deaths of Soviet leaders Leonid Brezhnev, Yuri Andropov and Konstantin Chernenko).
+The broadcast lasts 30 minutes, but in special circumstances (more ubiquitous during the Soviet era), the broadcast was extended beyond the 30 minutes allotted when necessary (such as the Red Square state ceremonies and parades, CPSU Party Congress telecasts together with other CPSU-led activities, plenary sessions of the Supreme Soviet of the USSR, and the deaths of Soviet leaders Leonid Brezhnev, Yuri Andropov and Konstantin Chernenko).
 Even highlights of the celebrations of the Union-wide holidays were also broadcast.

-Starting in the mid-1970s, another 30-minute late edition was presented on the All-Union Programme (launched in 1956) around 11:00 pm.
-(This was in the form of a live simulcast of Vremya in the next Orbita transmission zone, occasionally a repeat of the 9:00 pm programme, especially in the European USSR.)
-Prior to that, both channels aired Vremya simultaneously at 9:00 pm, then a replay broadcast would be aired the next morning when the First Programme signed on around 7:30 am (later 6:30 am) after the exercise programme, before airing children's programming and schools and colleges programmes, all produced together with the USSR Ministry of Education and were also seen on Programme 4.
-Later, a live morning edition was shown at 6:30 am, before the breakfast programme 120 minut (which continues today on Channel One Russia as Dobroye Utro, Russian: Доброе утро) on weekdays (on weekends a morning edition of Vremya aired at 8:00 am after sign-on).
+Starting in the mid-1970s, another 30-minute late edition was presented on the All-Union Programme (launched in 1956) around 11:00 PM (this was in the form of a live simulcast of Vremya in the next Orbita transmission zone, occasionally a repeat of the 9:00 PM programme, especially in the European USSR).
+Prior to that, both channels aired Vremya simultaneously at 9:00 PM, whereupon a replay broadcast would be aired the next morning when the First Programme signed on around 7:30 AM (later 6:30 AM) after the exercise programme.
+This was succeeded by children's programming and schools and colleges programmes, all produced in collaboration with the USSR Ministry of Education and were also seen on Programme 4.
+Later, a live morning edition was shown at 6:30 AM, before the breakfast programme 120 minut (which continues today on Channel One Russia as Dobroye Utro, Russian: Доброе утро) on weekdays (on weekends a morning edition of Vremya aired at 8:00 AM after sign-on).